Billy Graham, renowned evangelist, dead at 99

 "You have a great modernization program in China, and it's my prayer that there will be a great moral modernization program -- program, also," Graham said.

-Graham became a counselor and confidante to every American president, beginning with Harry Truman, but Graham himself denied he had a role in making policy.
+Graham became a counselor and confidante to every American president from Harry Truman to Barack Obama, but Graham himself denied he had a role in making policy.
 He said: "I don't advise them, I pray with them."

 He blessed their inaugurations, dedicated their libraries and presided over their funerals.